PaperCutSoftware/git-from-powershell/docs/index.md

   - People who need to work together
   - Organisations who need to manage content or satisfy compliance requirements

-- All version control systems provides developers with some form of database that records the changes to files as a set of revisions or snap shots in time
+- All modern version control systems provides developers with some form of database that records the changes to files as a set of revisions or snap shots in time
   - The VCS database is often referred  to as the repository (**repo**)
   - Adding a new collection of changes (for instance to fix a specific issue) is called a **commit**
+  - Developers need to provide sensible information about the commit for VCS to be effective
   - Obtaining the contents of a specific commit from the repo is referred to a **checkout**

 - As well as a powerful tool for the individual developer, it provides powerful mechanisms for cooperation